-On balance, we consider that the benefits of keeping the requirement for an MoU outweigh the benefits of removing the requirement.

-Therefore we recommend no change be made to the licence.
+On balance, the benefits of keeping the requirement for an MoU outweighed the benefits of removing the requirement.
+The CBA assessment indicated therefore, on the basis of CBA alone, that the preferred option is that no change be made to the licence.